 - Dementia-like symptoms

 - Vision problems and potential blindness

 Syphilis is treatable at every stage, though the effects of tertiary syphilis can be permanent, so it is better to test regularly and get treatment if you do get a positive result for syphilis.

-Syphilis can take 3 to 6 weeks from infection to show in tests, so if you think you have had a risk incident more recently than three weeks, it will not show in the tests.
+Syphilis can take 3 to 6 weeks from infection to show in tests, so if you think you have had a risk incident more recently than three weeks, it will not show up on the test results.

 If you do get a positive result, syphilis is really easy to treat and cure.
-In its earlier stage it will involve a shot of penicillin in the bum (buttocks) or a 14 day course of antibiotics if you are allergic to penicillin.
+In its earlier stage it will involve an injection of penicillin in the bum (buttocks) or a 14 day course of antibiotics if you are allergic to penicillin.
 The treatment requires more time or more injections if you have had syphilis for some time.

 SWAB, PEE, PRICK full sexual health screening clinic for all LGBT people and men who have sex with men.
 For more information on when and where to get tested, visit lgbt.foundation/testing